 There’s a lot of emotion behind why she’s making the effort to improve her physical appearance by beginning an exercise programme and changing her eating habits.

 That emotional reason may have always been at the back of her mind, but if she hadn’t vocalised and accepted her underlying emotional targets, she may have just accepted she “just wanted to lose weight” and would have never really registered the importance of this goal.

 Do you think she’ll be able to find the motivation to climb out of bed on a rainy and cold morning to get to her training session?
 Or will she be able to find the motivation to prepare her lunches ahead of time to avoid unhealthy snacking?

 People act based on emotion.
 Use that emotional driving power to self-motivate and inspire yourself, instead of telling yourself it’s too hard, or you ‘don’t really want it badly enough’.

 Okay, so after completing the exercise above, you’re emotionally invested in your goal.
 You understand your why.

 For the most part, any kind of straight ‘weight loss’ is a poor barometer of progress.
 Various body composition changes such as muscle growth or fluid retention make it an unreliable indication of change.

 Body fat percentage, girth measurements, clothing sizes, energy levels/mood and strength are all far more reliable indicators of change when deciding on how to record your results.

-Let’s use “I want to fit into my old 32 inch jeans” goal (girth measurement) as an example.
+Let’s use the “I want to fit into my old 32-inch jeans” goal (girth measurement) as an example.
 You’ve got a goal and you will have of course identified the emotional reason why this is important to you.

 So, the target is measurable (waist size), but let’s say you’re starting a considerable distance away from that at a 40-inch waist.